Earthquake Preparedness 101

 - Inform others, like babysitters or caregivers, of your emergency plan.

-- If you are indoors when the shaking starts, drop, cover and hold on.
+- If you are indoors when the shaking starts, drop, cover and hold.
 Move as little as possible.

-- If you are in bed, stay there, curl up and hold on.
+- If you are in bed, stay there, curl up and hold.
 Protect your head with a pillow.
 Stay away from windows to avoid being injured by shattered glass.

-- Stay indoors until the shaking stops and you are sure it is safe to exit.
+- Stay indoors until the shaking stops and until it is safe to exit.
 If you must leave the building after the shaking stops, use stairs rather than an elevator, in case there are aftershocks, power outages or other damage.

 - Be aware that fire alarms and sprinkler systems frequently go off in buildings during an earthquake, even if there is no fire.